sjeandeaux/todo/README.md

 ### How would you expand on this service to allow for the use of an eventstore?

+It should:
+* use a event source such as Kafka, Pulser or Rabbit MQ.
+* create the events Create, Update and Remove.
+* create a projection which manages the events to be able to query them.

 ### How would this service be accessed and used from an external client from the cluster?

-Multiple solutions exist : Nodeport, Ingress or a load-balancer.
+Multiple solutions exist:
+* Nodeport.
+* Ingress used here.
+* Load-balancer.

 ## Todos

-- [ ] better documentation in go
+- [ ] better documentation in go.
-- [ ] better coverage (ex: cli)
+- [ ] better coverage (ex: cli).
-- [ ] use a proxy
+- [ ] deployment in CI/CD.
-- [ ] to keep it simple see KO to run go project in kubernetes
+- [ ] to keep it simple see [KO](https://github.com/google/ko) to run go project in kubernetes.
-- [ ] Kubernates operator instead of helm chart for mongodb
+- [ ] Kubernates operator instead of helm chart for mongodb.

 ### Useful command lines